IcySunStudio/fetcher/README.md

 ## Getting started

 1. Add package as dependency in pubspec.yaml
+2. Import
+   1. `fetcher_bloc.dart` to use fetcher with BLoC pattern (recommended)
+   2. Or `fetcher.dart` to just use fetcher widgets directly.
+You then may use `extra.dart` to use additional components.
-2. [Optional] Wrap your app widget with DefaultFetcherConfig to set global configuration:
+3. [Optional] Wrap your app widget with DefaultFetcherConfig to set global configuration:

 ```dart
 DefaultFetcherConfig(